nilsjor/ExPECA-examples/observability/README.md

 1. Run "visual_public.ipynb" or "visual_public.ipynb" with the desired parameters
 2. Run "visual_config.py" script, which in turn runs a configured sequence of setup scripts

 Voila!
-Your visualization system is now up and running, all within a few minutes.
+Your visualization system is up and running, all within a few minutes.
 You now have your own secure credentials and your favorite
 Grafana dashboards ready to show off your latest experimentation.

 ## Conclusion